fitsyu/HackerRank/README.md

   I need to exchange it with some points earned from previous success.
   But many times the unlocked test case was truncated, giving me no idea what was wrong.

+So, after doing some exercises here.
+We think we need to find the hidden edge cases on our own and put them in test cases set.

+So the general loop we take is understand, experiment, design, write test cases, implement, fail fast and repeat till it is OK.